vbookshelf/BasicBot-Experiments/Exp01-move-forward-in-a-straight-line/README.md

 1- Straight line movement is a robot behaviour that needs to be tuned.
 Tuning means that you try different values until things work the way you want.

 2- Female connections on jumper wires are unreliable.
 The connection is often loose.
 This means that sometimes the circuit works and sometimes it doesn't.
 I found that the same thing happens with the female connections on hobby servo motors.
-The solution, for jumper cables, is to remove the black casing and tighten the connection as show in this article:<br>
+The solution, for jumper wires, is to remove the black casing and tighten the connection as show in this article:<br>
 https://forum.pololu.com/t/how-to-keep-jumper-wires-tight/4565/2<br>
 Note that this tightening may need to be repeated each time a male connector is inserted and removed.<br>

 <br>
 <img src="https://github.com/vbookshelf/Serenity-Robotics-Experiments/blob/main/images/female-connector.jpg" width="300"></img>
-<i>Jumper cable with female connectors and a servo motor connector</i><br>
+<i>Jumper wire with female connectors and a servo motor connector</i><br>
 <br>

 3- This robot needs a strong power supply.
 If the supply is too weak the LEDs may be on but the motors will not be turning.
 I found that a 6V supply is not enough.
 I used 10.8V.<br>